SorcererX/RoboClaw/README.md

 # RoboClaw
-This is an attempt at porting RoboClaw's android C implementation to Linux.
+A port of Ion Motion RoboClaw's C library for Arduino to Linux.

+Known missing features vs. the original:
+-peek()